Marcus Aurelius: Attitude towards Christians

-In the first two centuries of the Christian era, it was local Roman officials who were largely responsible for the persecution of Christians.
+In the first two centuries of the Christian era, local Roman officials were largely responsible for the persecution of Christians.
 In the second century, the emperors treated Christianity as a local problem to be dealt with by their subordinates.
 The number and severity of persecutions of Christians in various locations of the empire seemingly increased during the reign of Marcus Aurelius.
 The extent to which the emperor himself directed, encouraged, or was aware of these persecutions is unclear and much debated by historians.

-The early Christian apologist Justin Martyr, includes within his First Apology (written between AD 140 and 150) a letter from Marcus Aurelius to the Roman Senate (prior to his reign) describing a battlefield incident in which Marcus believed Christian prayer had saved his army from thirst when "water poured from heaven" after which, "immediately we recognized the presence of God."
-Marcus goes on to request the Senate desist from earlier courses of Christian persecution by Rome.
-However, this letter was one of three from Roman emperors included by Martyr, two of which (including the Aurelius letter) are regarded as spurious.
+Marcus Aurelius mentions Christians only once in his personal writings, the Meditations.
+In Book XI.3, he criticizes what he perceives as their theatrical approach to martyrdom, writing that readiness for death "must spring from a man's inner judgment, and not be the result of mere opposition [as is the case with the Christians].
+It must be associated with deliberation and dignity and, if others too are to be convinced, with nothing like stage-heroics."

+A letter purportedly from Marcus Aurelius to the Roman Senate, included in Justin Martyr's First Apology, describes a battlefield incident where Marcus allegedly credited Christian prayer with saving his army when "water poured from heaven," and subsequently requested that the Senate cease persecution of Christians.
+However, modern scholars widely consider this letter to be inauthentic, likely composed by Justin Martyr or another Christian author rather than by Marcus Aurelius himself.
+Contemporary non-Christian sources, including the historian Cassius Dio, attribute the same "rain miracle" to an Egyptian magician named Harnuphis who accompanied the Roman legions.

-Marriage and children
+Marriage and issue

-Marcus and his cousin-wife Faustina had at least 14 children during their 30-year marriage, including two sets of twins.
+Marcus and his wife Faustina had at least 14 children during their 30-year marriage, including two sets of twins.
 One son and four daughters outlived their father.
 Their children included: